iamjohnhalley/Translate/README.md

 -	I Updated colour scheme using the adobe colour scheme - https://color.adobe.com/
 -	I Updated the activity inspector to suit the look of the application using the IJProgressView found on GitHub https://github.com/Isuru-Nanayakkara/IJProgressView
 I  then customised this progress view to suit my app
+-	I updated the keyboard to resign when the return key is pressed and also when a user clicks anyway from the keyboard.

+-	I added placeholder text to the translation textView.

 -	I then designed a simplistic App icon in all sizes following the apple design principles.
 -	I Created a splash screen which will give users the impression the app is almost loaded.